Fighting Gun Charges in Drug Prosecutions

 The prosecution does not have to tie the firearm to a specific drug transaction.
 If the possession or trafficking charge sticks, they only have to prove that you were carrying a gun or that it was available — in your waistband, beneath the seat of your car, under your mattress inside the house.

-I can defend clients on all weapons charges, drug-related or not.
+He defends clients on all weapons charges, drug-related or not.